When Priorities Make an Unexpected Shift in Your Life

 Donation centers can be really picky about what they’ll accept and juggling appointments for each one to come and take a few pieces here and there was becoming increasingly difficult.
 What ended up helping the most was my mom’s suggestion to call the local Chabad’s Thrift Center, which benefits the Jewish school nearby.
 They arranged to come through and pick up everything, which simplified my life enormously.
 I only hope that the donations will benefit this school and community.

-Of course, I took everything over to my mom’s that I could squeeze in there, including boxes of things I hadn’t seen in decades—pictures I had drawn in preschool, photos from before I was born, replies to my Bat Mitzvah invitation (which I did toss, although they were fun to see again)!
+Of course, I took everything else over to my mom’s that I could squeeze in there, including boxes of things I hadn’t seen in decades—pictures I had drawn in preschool, photos from before I was born, even replies to my Bat Mitzvah invitation in 1964 (which I did toss, although they were fun to see again)!

 There were boxes and boxes of photos and many more already in albums.
 (This has really made me question the importance and value of the photos from my own life.)
 I made one last consignment shop drop-off and wrapped a few special items to take home in my carry-on bag.

 And then it was done.
 The condo was empty.
-I said my last goodbye and took with me the memories and comfort of knowing that all along, this was ultimately a good thing to have done for my mom.
+I said my last goodbye and took with me the memories and comfort of knowing that my mom had enjoyed 14 years in this complex, and that all along, this was ultimately a good thing to have done for her.

 A few things I learned:

 People can be amazing.
 At every turn, I found people—often complete strangers—who helped me connect with something I needed or someone I needed to know.
-I even had a friend of a friend offer me a beautiful, peaceful place to stay a block from the condo while I was emptying it out.
+I even had a friend of a friend offer me a beautiful, peaceful place to stay a block from the condo while I was emptying it out, which I gratefully accepted.
 Most of the tasks were really one-person jobs, or things I needed alone time and quiet to focus and get done.
 But there was always help, numerous offers, or a friend to take me out for a break when I needed it most.

 Moving someone involves more details than I ever would have imagined.
 Especially when working from 2000 miles away for much of this time.
-Dealing with the medical professionals, the paperwork to get her into assisted living (OMG!), the real estate community, getting some hideous and overpriced “emergency furniture” into the new place, or figuring out where the best donation centers were and who took what, turned into an 8-month journey of non-stop work, questions, and follow up.
+Dealing with the medical professionals, the paperwork to get her into assisted living (OMG!), the real estate community, getting some hideous and overpriced “emergency furniture” into the new place, or figuring out where the best donation centers were and which ones took what, turned into an 8-month journey of non-stop work, questions, and follow up.
+I hate how vulnerable I was to incompetent, dishonest, and exploitative people at the time.
+Everything has since been corrected, but there were too many things that were impossible to plan for, even if I had been there at the time.

 Moving a loved one is emotionally exhausting.
 Whether digging up stuff from my childhood or finding my parents’ divorce papers, going through another person’s life can bring up a lot of stuff.
 I questioned my right to make certain decisions I had to make, and may always have lingering doubts about whether I made the right choices.
 Giving away things that my mom had loved and enjoyed was painful for both of us.
 The past was constantly in my face and whatever work I had done over the years (therapy- or recovery-wise) came in real handy during this time.